Eventually,100% of each donation or grant will go to support programs, not overhead.

 Our “tandem” business model offers the best of both worlds, allowing all three companies to work for mutual benefit and for the Common Good.

-The nonprofit organization
+Our nonprofit organization

 The Global Telehealth Network is dedicated to providing care at low or no cost for individuals and families in medically underserved areas who can’t pay much – if anything – for health care services.